Supported Network Types and Security Protocols

 are available:

-Privacy (WEP): This is a first wireless security protocol.
-It
+(WEP): This is a first wireless security protocol.
+It was the

-was the first used to encrypt data on Wi-Fi networks but has known
+first used to encrypt data on Wi-Fi networks but has known vulnerabilities

-vulnerabilities and weak encryption, making it highly susceptible to
+and weak encryption, making it highly susceptible to unauthorized access and

 - Wi-Fi Protected Access (WPA): This is the updated version of WEP that fixes the problems.
 It introduced the Temporal Key Integrity Protocol (TKIP) for encryption and improved authentication processes.
 This generates a new key for each data packet, providing better Wi-Fi networks protection against unauthorized access.
 WPA supports legacy devices built after 2006.